MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-VN06-EDAonemeanSim.md

 \setstretch{1}

-The $t^*$ multiplier is the value at the given percentile of the t-distribution with $n - 1$ degrees of freedom.
+The $t^*$ multiplier is the value at the given percentile of the $t$-distribution with $n - 1$ degrees of freedom.

 \begin{center}\includegraphics[width=0.7\linewidth]{06-VN06-EDAonemeanSim_files/figure-latex/tstarpb-1} \end{center}

 * Calculate the standardized statistic

-* Find the area under the t-distribution with $n - 1$ df at least as extreme as the standardized statistic
+* Find the area under the $t$-distribution with $n - 1$ df at least as extreme as the standardized statistic

 Equation for the standard error of the sample mean: